SSGurajala/DATA512/data-512-common-analysis/README.md

 ## Goal

-The goal of this project is to explore the relationship between wildfire
+The goal of this project is to explore the relationship between wildfire smoke and air quality index in Dearborn Michigan, as the first step of DATA512's final project.

 ## Repository Structure